Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Next, move to slide 8 and pass out the Writing Effective Prompts for Generative AI handout.
-Use this reference page to introduce students to the concept of Prompt Writing for AI programs.
-Explain that writing effective prompts is how people get AI programs to work in specific ways, and for this activity students are learning how to prompt an AI program to help them as an academic tutor.
+Next, display slide 8 and distribute the Writing Effective Prompts for Generative AI handout.
+Use this reference sheet to introduce students to the concept of writing effective prompts for AI programs.
+Explain that prompt writing is how people guide AI to respond in useful and specific ways.
+In this activity, students will learn how to craft prompts that help AI act as an academic tutor.

 Extend